With a few exceptions, hereditary surnames, the last names passed down

 Checking the translation of 'quagliata' leads us down a somewhat twisted path.
 It turns out that translating 'quagliata' from Italian to English returns the word 'junket', the English word 'junket' translates to Italian as 'giuncata', and the Italian word 'giuncata' translates to English as curd or cream cheese.
 Additionally, in Italian, the word 'cagliata' means curd - note the similar spelling of 'Quagliata'.
 A search of Italian websites shows there are still Italian curd recipes circulating that use the Italian word 'Quagliata' as the name of the milk curd or soft cheese.
 Coupling this information with the above passage, it is evident that the process of making 'Quagliata' goes back to at least to the 1300s.

 I asked our cousin, Vittorio Quagliata of Milan, Italy for his thoughts on this information.
 Vittorio's response: "I think your essay is quite correct and accurate.
 I'm quite certain that the name comes from the "Quagliata cheese" even if I like the "Arabian" sound of the word in Italian (remember that Sicily was an Arab emirate for almost two centuries, between 800 and 1000 A.D.).
 The 'Quagliata cheese' is also used in northern Italy, especially near Genoa.
-The recipes listed in the forum linked to our page (Italian curd recipes) are, mostly, from the Genoa area.
+In fact the recipes I've come across are mostly from the Genoa area.
 Actually 'Quagliata' is the Italian version of the Sicilian word 'quagghiata' that literally means 'cagliata' - e.g. Sicilian: 'u’ latti quagghiau'; Italian: 'il latte Ť cagliato'; English: 'the milk curdled'."

 |Originally, Quagliata was made from fresh milk, preferably from young animals (traditionally from young sheep).
 The milk was sweetened and then curdled with lemon juice or left to sit in the heat to age and curdle for up to three days.
 The cagliata was then put in a reed basket or cheesecloth to drain/strain for at least 2 hours.
 At this point the process has produced the semi soft Quagliata cheese - looking like ricotta cheese, but with a courser grained curd.
 In the photo on the right, women prepare to make cagliata with lemon juice.
 You can see the small reed baskets on the stone stand.||